olefasting/rust_rpg_toolkit/README.md

 ## Features

-- Easy definition and modification of game data and resources
+- Easy definition and modification of game data and resources, without having to tuch source code
 - Mod support out-of-the-box with modules that can extend or replace a game's data and resources
 - RPG mechanics, like character stats, items and an inventory system
 - Conversion from Tiled maps and instantiation of actors and items from map properties